AlexisMolinaMR/PeleAI/README.md

 The goal of PeleAI-3D is to create target-specific scoring functions from simulation data obtained from molecular simulations methodologies such as Monte-Carlo or docking.

-To do so an graph-based topological description of the binding site containing the ligand is computed, which serves later for fitting a model that predictis either the activitiy or the binding energy of the given pose.
+To do so an graph-based topological description of the binding site containing the ligand is computed, which serves later for fitting a model that predicts either the activitiy or the binding energy of the given pose.

 ## Requirements